Scope and Motivation

 Kimothi (2025): The Architectural Primer

-Kimothi’s practitioner guide decomposes RAG into two distinct workloads: an offline indexing pipeline (source connection, extraction, chunking, embedding, storage) and a real-time generation pipeline (query processing, retrieval, augmentation, LLM response) .
-This two-pipeline model is pedagogically effective and maps directly to software engineering team boundaries.
+Kimothi’s practitioner guide splits RAG into two distinct workloads: an offline indexing pipeline (source connection, extraction, chunking, embedding, storage) and a real-time generation pipeline (query processing, retrieval, augmentation, LLM response) .
+Clean separation.
+The two-pipeline model is pedagogically effective and maps directly to how software engineering teams actually organise themselves.

 The book introduces a useful RAG maturity progression:

-This progression helps engineering teams calibrate their architectural investments against measured evaluation outcomes rather than over-engineering prematurely.
+This progression helps engineering teams calibrate architectural investments against measured evaluation outcomes rather than over-engineering prematurely.

 Study limitations: This is a practitioner guide, not peer-reviewed empirical research.
-No experiments, benchmarks, or measured datasets support the recommendations.
-The production deployment discussion is conceptual, not validated against measured outcomes.
-Failure modes, adversarial retrieval, and noise sensitivity are not addressed.
+No experiments.
+No benchmarks.
+No measured datasets support the recommendations.
+The production deployment discussion is conceptual, not validated against measured outcomes, and failure modes, adversarial retrieval, and noise sensitivity go entirely unaddressed.

 Zhao et al. (2026): The Cross-Modal Taxonomy